 Posted by Karen McKim · November 25, 2018 10:31 PM

-No city treasurer would refuse to check accuracy of property-tax bills.
+No city treasurer would refuse to check the accuracy of property-tax bills.

-No county executive would release a report on annual expenditures without double-checking the addition.
+No county executive would release a report on annual expenditures without double-checking its accuracy.

 But the Wisconsin County Clerks Association is officially on record: They don’t want to.